A brief talk with an art psychotherapist concerning art therapy.

 “You’ve got sadness in you, I’ve got sadness in me – and my works of art are places where the two sadness’s can meet, and therefore both of us need to feel less sad.”

 Recently I met with an art psychotherapist named John in Aberdeen, Scotland.
-Although my practice is mainly practical, it is still important to me that I have through research – so my little trip to John was just part of my process.
+Although my practice is mainly practical, it is still important to me that I have thorough research – so my little trip to John was just part of my process.
 I was unsure 100% that I knew what we were going to talk about or what I was going to ask him – I had a rough idea but I didn’t want to force the direction of conversation so I left it quite open.

 We started off talking about how beneficial art therapy can really be to people.
 It has so much potential for helping people.
 Although art therapy is an actual ‘thing’, it is not really so well known.
 When people ask me what I want to do with my degree in Contemporary Art – I always say something along the lines of art therapy because I want to be there to help people, to serve a purpose.
 Most often or not, the response to this is ‘What is art therapy?’.
 With that question in mind, I think this is a good place to start.
 Art therapy is defined as; “a form of psychotherapy involving the encouragement of free self-expression through painting, drawing, or modelling, used as a remedial or diagnostic activity.”
 Although this is the defined term, I believe that is some leeway between what art therapy is and how it can help people – because there are so many different ways and meanings for various individuals.